realgo/pythonlock/README.md

 some internal tummy.com projects, called "jlock.py", but never released separately.
 That code has been used in many projects over the years.

+This code is meant to be easily embedded within some other code, just by reading it into the other source file.
+This is 50% of how I've used it.

 Examples
 --------

-Just select a lock-file name, and create a jlock instance using that name any any parameters you want to override.
+Just select a lock-file name, and create a "lock" instance using that name any any parameters you want to override.
 Then either let the object fall out of scope or (preferred) call the "release()" method:

-    import jlock
+    import pythonlock
-    lock = jlock.lock('/dev/shm/mylockfile', retries=100, do_raise=True)
+    lock = pythonlock.lock('/dev/shm/mylockfile', retries=100, do_raise=True)
     if not lock.have_lock:
         print "Didn't get lock"
         print "This shouldn't happen because do_raise is True"